-A CT scan is a quick and painless imaging procedure that provides detailed cross-sectional images of your body.
+A CT scan, also known as CAT scan (Computed Tomography Scan), is a quick and painless imaging procedure that provides detailed cross-sectional images of the body.

-In some cases, a contrast dye may be used to improve the clarity of the images.
-This contrast is usually injected through an intravenous cannula (a small tube) placed in your arm.
-The contrast may cause a brief warm sensation, but it is generally safe and helps to highlight specific areas.
+In some cases, a contrast dye may be used to improve the clarity of the images This contrast, usually injected through an intravenous cannula (a small tube placed in your arm), helps to highlight specific areas of interest, providing better diagnostic accuracy.
+While you may experience a brief sensation of warmth during the injection, the contrast is generally safe for most patients.

-Before your CT scan, you’ll be asked a few important safety questions to ensure the procedure is safe for you.
-These questions may include:
+Before your CT scan, you will be asked a few important questions to ensure the procedure is safe for you.
+These may include:

 • Are you pregnant or breastfeeding?